 The exposed probe is used when the material being measured is not corrosive in any way, whether it be gas or liquid.
 This offers the fastest response time available as the thermocouple is exposed at the very end.

 There are different types of temperature sensors as well.
-There are the beaded weld, the probe, surface probe, and wireless.
+There are the beaded weld, the probe, surface probe.

 The most simple type of thermocouple sensor is the beaded wire.
 This is when two wires are welded together to make a bead at the end.
 It takes up very little room and is quick to measure.
 It is limited as the thermocouple is exposed to the outside elements.
 Which means it cannot be used in applications where the beaded tip will be corroded in any way, or it will give off false readings.
 They are a great choice when trying to measure the temperature of gas with their fast response times.